fabianbaechli/search_engine/README.md

 ## TODO
 - Importing a great amount of websites into a database [in progress]
   - Downloading huge amount of wiki pages [:heavy_check_mark:]
-  - Importing them into a mysql database [in progress]
+  - Importing them into a mysql database [:heavy_check_mark:]
-- Deciding, which indexing method sounds practical and interesting (document term matrix maybe)
+- Deciding, which indexing method sounds practical and interesting (document term matrix maybe) [:heavy_check_mark:] (went for reverse index)
-- Indexing the websites in the decided manner
+- Indexing the websites in the decided manner [:heavy_check_mark:]
 - Try to match search queries to documents by their similarity.
 Or isn't that how this works?
-I don't know yet.
+I don't know yet. [:heavy_check_mark:] (listing results sorted by their tf_idf)